Delicious & Healthy Blackberry Frozen Yogurt Recipe

 So if you have a machine like the one I have, for best results, put that freezer bowl in the deep freezer for at LEAST 24 hours before you make this recipe.

 Secondly, you’ll have a way better time if you puree or juice your berries several hours before you make the ice cream.
-(Especially if you’re going to pick fresh berries that are warm.)
+(Especially if you’re going to pick fresh berries that are warm from a hot day.)

-Now that you have my tips, let’s cut to the recipe!
+Now that you have my tips, let’s cut to the recipe for this healthy dessert!
 I hope you enjoy it!

 Healthy Blackberry Frozen Yogurt Recipe Instructions